How to Tell If You’re in Autistic Burnout

 Recognizing the Ongoing Effects

-Autistic burnout can have lingering impacts, from anxiety and reduced sensory tolerance to ongoing fatigue.
+Autistic burnout can have lingering impacts, including anxiety, reduced sensory tolerance, and ongoing fatigue.
 Recovery may take months, but each step toward rest and self-understanding builds resilience.

 Sustainable Well-Being